Contact Us for a Free Consultation (213) 542-0979

 What Is Proposition 36 Under California Law?

-A person would not receive a conviction pursuant to Proposition 36 if the case were to get dismissed upon successful completion of the program.
-Although there would be an initial guilty plea, sentencing, and conviction, the conviction would be removed from the record and the case would be dismissed upon completion of the program.
-This is different than a deferred entry of judgment whereby there is no conviction and no sentence given by the criminal court.
+A person would not receive a conviction under Proposition 36 if the case were dismissed upon completing the program.
+Although there would be an initial guilty plea, sentencing, and sentence, the conviction would be removed from the record, and the case would be dismissed upon program completion.

 Menu